vipers-web-design/private-repo-readme/feedverse-README.md

   - :white_check_mark: New Question Count
   - :white_check_mark: New Comment Count
 - Birthdays
-  - :white_check_mark: Card/Panel will only show when it is friend's birthday
+  - :white_check_mark: Card/Panel will only show when it is a friend's birthday
 - Friend Manager
   - :pencil: Shows when someone accepted your friend request
   - :white_check_mark: Shows when you've been unfriended